RangLiu0706/RangLiu0706.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I received the B.S. degree in Electronics Information Engineering from Dalian University of Technology, Dalian, China, in 2018, and the Ph.D. degree from School of Information and Communication Engineering, Dalian University of Technology, Dalian, China, in 2023.
 My Ph.
-D. advisor is [Prof. Ming Li](http://ice.dlut.edu.cn/LiMing/index_chinese.html).
-I am currently working as a postdoc with [Prof. Swindlehurst](https://engineering.uci.edu/users/lee-swindlehurst) at the University of California, Irvine.
+D. advisor is [Prof. Ming Li](https://www.minglabdut.com/index.html).
+I am currently working as a Postdoctoral Scholar with [Prof. Swindlehurst](https://scholar.google.com/citations?user=ibAcKWwAAAAJ&hl=en) at the Department of Electrical Engineering and Computer Science, University of California, Irvine.
-My current research interests focus on signal processing, massive MIMO systems, reconfigurable intelligent surfaces, and integrated sensing and communication.
+My research interests mainly focus on signal processing, massive MIMO systems, reconfigurable intelligent surfaces, and integrated sensing and communication.

 # 🔥 News
+- *2024.01*: &nbsp; Some papers coauthored with my colleagues are accepted by WCNC and ICC.
 - *2023.11*: &nbsp; My paper is accepted by TWC.
 - *2023.10*: &nbsp; One correspondence co-authored with Jinjin is accepted by TVT.
 - *2023.09*: &nbsp; My postdoc research starts at UCI. :)